Sudharshank-cpu/WebCam-and-AndroidCam/README.md

 ## Usage
 1. Ensure your Android phone and computer are on the same network.
 2. Install "DroidCam" or "IP WebCam" application to your Android Phone.
-3. Open and Start the Server (in "WiFi/LAN" option)
+3. Open Installed Application from Android phone.
+4. Start the Server in "WiFi/LAN" option.
+If not, Turn On Internet Connection to both Systems(Android and Computer).
-4. Note down the shown IP address and Port
+5. Note down the shown IP address and Port.
-5. Run this script to start the webcam server:
+6. Run this script to start the webcam server:
     ```bash
     python MobileCameraAsWebCamera.py
     ```
-6. Put down that IP address and Port as shown from that script.
+7. Put down that IP address and Port as shown from that script.
-7. If it works, It shows the view of the camera from your Android phone.
+8. If it works, It shows the view of the camera from your Android phone.
-8. Once you done.
+9. Once you done.
 Press <strong>Escape Key</strong> or <strong>letter "q"</strong> to exit this process.
-9. Turn off or Stop the Server from Installed Application of your Android Phone.
+10. Turn off or Stop the Server from Installed Application of your Android Phone.

 ## Contributing